 A token for the metro costs 1200 sum, and trains run every 8-10 minutes from 5 am to midnight.

-Taking pictures inside is not allowed.
-You also need to have your bag checked when you enter the station.
-There is no need for paranoia; the security is not corrupt or angry, rather they are friendly types, happy to have a chat with a foreigner.
+Taking pictures inside used to be forbidden, but it is allowed nowadays.
+You still need to have your bag checked when you enter the station.
+There is no need for paranoia; the security is not corrupt or angry, they are friendly types, happy to have a chat with a foreigner.

 Buses cost 1200 sum and run from 6am until midnight.
 Mybus Tashkent is a pretty advanced app with realtime data on buses, but it is Russian-only, Android-only for now, and trip planning is complicated if you don’t know Tashkent.
 Wikiroutes is a more useful alternative to plan your route.